• Skip to main content

 And if you also like music that’s a bit harder, check our our list of bands like Slipknot or Polyphia and bands like them, for progressive rock with a bit more aggression.

 We also featured a lesser-known song from The Wall (if there is such a thing) in our list of songs about domestic violence.
-Can you guess which song it is?
+And another in our list of best songs to strip to.
+Can you guess which songs they are?

 I’m going go to go a little deeper and say Eloy, Nektar, The Alan Parson’s Project (how the heck did they get left off the list?) and RPWL ( a band who even started out as a Pink Floyd cover band).
 There’s plenty more and many are in the prog rock genre.
 Good call on Camel though.
 I would say all of those bands listed are essential.